limdauto/kedro-dolt-demo/blog.md

        self._checkout_branch(self._original_branch)
 ```

-A Dolt commit persists data in a way analogous to Git.
+A Dolt commit persists data analogous to a Git commit.
-Commits hold a database value, message, timestamp and parent
+Commits hold a database root value, message, timestamp and parent
 commit reference.

 By default, the Kedro-Dolt plugin will record an